 Pop-ups, signup boxes, landing pages, and the “Wheel of Fortune” are all among the tools and tactics brands use to engage consumers on-site.
 Of these, local landing pages have the highest conversion rate by far at 23%.
-This is your opportunity to engage, intrigue, and provide compelling information that will help your searcher convert to a customer, whether in-store or by ordering online for delivery or, increasingly, curbside pickup.
+Knowing landing pages have a high potential to convert and improve your overall user experience, now is the time to engage, intrigue, and provide compelling information that will help your searchers convert to customers, whether in-store, ordering online for delivery, curbside pickup, and more.

 It’s not a new trend, as Google has been rewarding mobile-friendly pages with higher rankings on smartphones since 2015.
 In a 2018 analysis of the top-ranking landing pages across 50 U.S. metros, 86% of top landing pages were mobile-friendly.

 Smartphone search has overtaken desktop search in the U.S. and Canada, and local search is increasingly being done on mobile devices.
-Mobile-friendliness will only continue to increase in importance, especially with Google’s web experience algorithm update coming in 2021.
+Mobile optimization will only continue to increase in importance, especially with Google’s page experience algorithm update.
+The update fully rolled out by the beginning of 2022.

-For more tips on how to make your local pages more mobile-friendly, download our 2020 Mobile Local Playbook.
-Learn more about what consumers look for when performing local searches, how to optimize the customer experience and some important mobile-friendly strategies that will boost local conversions.
+For more tips on how to make your landing page experience more mobile-friendly, download our Mobile Local Playbook.
+Learn more about what consumers look for when performing local searches, how to optimize the customer experience and some important mobile-friendly strategies that will boost local conversions for your mobile users.

-Relevant, engaging local content is key to both your local online presence and your customer’s experience.
+Relevant, engaging localized content is key to both your local online presence and your customer’s experience.
 Showcase your location-specific events and promotions while aligning with corporate-approved content.
-Include business hours, details about events, photo/banner images, and relevant Calls To Action (CTAs).
+Include hours of operation, details about events, a contact email address, photo/banner images, and relevant Calls To Action (CTAs) all specific to that individual business location.
 Keep measuring and refreshing content to see what resonates with your audience best.

-What are the best ways to differentiate content on a great local landing page?
+What are some additional best practices for creating hyperlocal content on location landing pages?
 These are some personalized pieces of content you may want to include:

 - What you do in that region